-One of the road trips in the US that we had always wanted to do was a trip across the “Deep South” of the USA.
+One of the trips in the US that we had always wanted to do was a “Deep South” road trip.
 We think the USA is the perfect country for road tripping in, and we’ve already done a number of road trips here, including iconic Route 66, the Pacific Coast Highway, and the Oregon Trail.

 The Deep South was a part of the USA that neither of us had fully explored, so we decided to spend five weeks crossing five states to find out what it was all about.
 Read on for everything you need to know to plan your own perfect USA Deep South Road Trip, including what to eat, what to see, and where to go!